sematext/docs/docs/logs/faq.md

 **How to obtain credentials from AWS?**

-For our Logs Management App AWS S3 Settings, besides S3 bucket name, you'll need `Access Key ID` and `Secret Access Key`.
+For our Logs App AWS S3 Settings, besides S3 bucket name, you'll need `Access Key ID` and `Secret Access Key`.

 Log in to your AWS account, go to `IAM > Users` and open (or create) a